 The album contains 235 calligraphic works by 140 artists which were awarded one of the first three prizes in each category.
 Each competition was conducted in at least ten categories corresponding to the styles of writing most widely used across the Islamic world.
 The works were illuminated after each competition.
 Hundreds of other works having won mentions and incentive awards are also included, setting a full record of the artistic activity rewarded in the competition.

 The book came out in a large-size leather-bound deluxe edition printed on archival-quality paper.
-A standard-size edition is forthcoming.
+A standard-size edition is available as well.

 IRCICA’s international calligraphy competition, held every three years, aims to promote the performance and raise the appreciation of the classical art of Islamic calligraphy around the world, preserve and further enrich this authentic asset of the Islamic cultural heritage.
 The growing number and cultural diversity of the participants over thirty years and improvement of the average artistic quality of the entries reflected the positive impact of the competition in stimulating interest in this art and encouraging creativity coupled with thoroughness.